JonathanKing01/jekyll-now/_posts/2017-3-30-numbersGA-post.md

+---
+layout: post
-# Genetic Algorithm Demo Project
+title: Genetic Algorithm Demo Project
+---

 Genetic Algorithms are a type of intelligent system that seeks to model and solve problems by simulating the process of natural evolution.
 They are a wing of evolutionary computation, and can be used to solve many problems.
 Specifically they can be used to solve NP-hard problems such as the Job-Shop scheduling problem, which would not be easily solvable any other way.
 After reading a chapter about genetic algorithms in Michael Negnevitky’s fantastic book about artificial intelligence, I decided to try write a small genetic algorithm myself.
 It solves a trivial task, but follows the standard structures of a genetic algorithm, and solves the problem with an evolutionary approach.